Go version

 I started testing this feature and encountered a problem that occurs when I use the go test command with the -coverpkg flag.

 When coverage is collected with the -coverpkg flag and test result caching is enabled, the generated report may include lines that no longer exist.
-This happens because:

-If the test result is loaded from the cache, the coverage data may be outdated—especially if the test package does not directly or indirectly depend on the modified code, leaving the cache uninvalidated.
+This happens because: - Each test package attempts to collect coverage for all packages matching the -coverpkg pattern. - If the test result is loaded from the cache, the coverage data may be outdated—especially if the test package does not directly or indirectly depend on the modified code, leaving the cache uninvalidated.

-for example we have project with layout
+For example we have project with layout:

 Project layout